DS-100/su20/index.md

 </div>

 See the <a href="{{ site.baseurl }}/calendar">Calendar</a> to see the scheduling of our weekly events.
 Also, see the <a href="{{ site.baseurl }}/syllabus">Syllabus</a> for a detailed explanation of how each course component will work this summer, given that the course is being taught entirely online.
+All Zoom links for live events are posted on Piazza.

 <br><br>